amitp-ai/Text_Summarization/Data_Collection_3-5-2/README.md

     * Dataset can be downloaded from <https://evasharma.github.io/bigpatent/>

 * **Summary**
-    * The BigPatent dataset has xx examples and is xxMB in size.
+    * The BigPatent dataset has 1.2M training examples and is 26.2GB in size.
 It tends to have long articles.
-    * The BigPatent dataset's md5 checksum (for *.tar.gz) is: xx
+    * The BigPatent dataset's md5 checksum (for *.tar.gz) is: 1f1c264c29e80c111b3a6a28e81cabbc
     * See below for an example